 Currently, the wastewater for the Town is conveyed by gravity sewer mains, force mains, and lift stations towards the lagoon.
-Upgrades to the lagoon were recently undertaken through the Westend Regional Sewage Services Commission to improve the lagoon system's efficiency and meet new federal standards.
-At the time of developing the MDP, the Westend Regional Sewage Services Commission was undergoing disestablishment, with the intent of incorporating the lagoon into the operations of the Town.
+The Town has taken strides to improve its sanitary infrastructure.
+Major upgrades to the lagoon were recently undertaken through the Westend Regional Sewage Services Commission to improve the lagoon system's efficiency and meet new federal standards.
+At the time of developing the MDP, the Westend Regional Sewage Services Commission was undergoing disestablishment, with the intent of incorporating the lagoon into the operations of the Town so that the lagoon system remained functional, locally managed, and aligned with future community needs.